 If God’s love is uncontrolling, what does it actually do?
-Is God uninvolved in our lives?
-Is God like an object that inspires without directly affecting us?
-Or something else?
+Is God involved in our lives?
+Or is God like an object that inspires without directly affecting us?
+Something else?

 In a recent International Journal of Systematic Theology article, Kevin Vanhoozer offers a dialogue between John Webster’s views of love and my own.
 Kevin wonders if my view of God’s uncontrolling love means God is ineffective in bringing real change.

 In this essay, I explain that God’s uncontrolling love makes a real, direct, and causal difference in the world.

 Vanhoozer wonders what God’s love actually does.
 “If it is real,” he says, “it should make a difference.”
 I agree.

 My theology emphasizes that God’s love makes an actual difference in creation.
 God acts in many ways to promote wellbeing.
 God is the necessary cause in the existence of everything, moment by moment.
 But I do not think God’s action controls others.

 I often refer to Aristotelean notions of causation when explaining my view.
 I think God expresses love as efficient, final, or formal causes, for instance.
 But God never acts as a sufficient cause.
 That would involve divine control.
 God always loves, and divine love is uncontrolling.